 SK clocks input while the DI pin is low before a start bit is input are called dummy clocks.
 Dummy clocks are effective when aligning the number of instruction sets (clocks) sent by the CPU with those required for serial memory operation.
-For example, when the CPU instruction set is 16 bits, the number of instruction set clocks can be adjusted by inserting the 3-bit dummy clock in S-93A86A.
+For example, when a CPU instruction set is 16 bits, the number of instruction set clocks can be adjusted by inserting a 3-bit dummy clock for the S-93C86B.